CoEDL/voyages/pracs/6-ai.md

 * Train with 100 epochs (15min) to check the code works.
 * Detect on the test images.
 Did it recognise anything?
 Try decreasing the confidence value.

-* Retrain with 3000 epochs to improve quality.
+* Retrain with more than 500 epochs to improve quality.
+BTW, 1000 epochs took 1h 20min for me.
 * Detect on the test images again.
 Adjust the conf value.
 What did it recognise now?